ewann/slquotecli/README.md

 * Explore SL server package mandatory & optional components
 * Build a quote container, composed of one or more package containers
 * Validate quote containers (can they generate quotes that SL will accept)
-* ~~Locally save quote containers for later reuse~~
+* Locally save quote containers, and reload them later
 * Register quotes on the SL portal, for later approval / purchasing / deletion
-* Download Pdf verion of existing quotes from SL portal
+* Download Pdf version of existing quotes from SL portal

 ***
 ##Why?

-Some users experience challenges to fit the publicly available solution into their work flow.
+Some users find it difficult to fit the publicly available solution into their work flow.
 In one case an organization has built an intranet replacement, but this doesn't interface directly with the SL api.
-As a consequence, selected indicative quotes are re-keyed into the SL ordering solution.
+As a consequence, selected indicative quotes must be re-keyed into the SL ordering solution.

-This repo hosts an *experiment* to investigate possible solutions.
+This repo hosts an *experiment* to investigate other possible solutions.

-#####Requirements cited as missing from the SL solution:
+#####Requirements cited as missing from the SL solution & provided here:
-* Ability to save quote content for later *editing* & resubmission
+* Ability to save quote components for later *editing* & rapid resubmission
 * Ability to generate / iterate / finalize quotes quickly

 ***